WorkingCodePod/workingcode/src/support-us/index.md

 > _That is a fantastic question._ We want you to know that we're investing your donations into making a better podcast for you.
 To date we've spent listener donations on:
 >
 > - This domain (workingcode.dev)
-> - Pro audio production for intro/outro
+> - Pro audio production for our intro/outro
 > - A subscription to [riverside.fm](http://www.riverside.fm/?via=workingcodepod) which makes it easy for us to get a high quality recording (our first few episodes were recorded on Zoom, and there's a noticeable difference!)
 >
 > Here are a few things that we'd like to do with additional money when it's available: